fqqb/timeline/docs/getting-started.md

 An existing HTML DOM element is used as the host, usually a `<div>`.

-A Timeline instance will automatically use all of the available space of its host element based on the effective `clientHeight` and `clientWidth` properties.
-If it runs out of space, it will automatically activate a vertical scrollbar.
+A Timeline instance uses all of the available space of its host element based on the effective `clientHeight` and `clientWidth` properties.
+If it runs out of space, it will activate a vertical scrollbar.

 This example uses an inline CSS rule to set the height to `100px`.
 Relative height or an absolutely positioned host element would work too.